Automattic/jetpack/docker/README.md

 You can use the file `docker/compose-extras.yml` to add mounts or alter the configuration provided by `docker/docker-compose.yml`.

+You can use the file `docker/compose-volumes.yml` to add additional mounts for WordPress plugins and themes.
 Refer to the section [Custom plugins & themes in the container](#custom-plugins--themes-in-the-container) for more details.

 ## Working with containers